dart-lang/ecosystem/pkgs/firehose/test_data/golden/comment_leaking.md

 |package5|NonExported<br>NonExported2<br>TransitiveNonExported|

-This check can be disabled by tagging the PR with `skip-leaking-check`
+This check can be disabled by tagging the PR with `skip-leaking-check`.
 </details>